Counter Surveillance Techniques: Your Ultimate Guide

 Electronic Surveillance: Bugs, Wiretaps, and Covert Cameras

-- Level 4 – Restricted Professional Products: Not available to the general public, these are used in specialized industries like broadcasting.
+4. Level 4—Restricted Professional Products: These are unavailable to the general public and used in specialized industries like broadcasting.

-- Level 5 – Professional Spy Shop Products: Typically sold in spy shops, involving simple but expensive surveillance tools.
+5. Level 5—Professional Spy Shop Products: These are typically sold in spy shops and involve simple but expensive surveillance tools.

-- Level 6 – Professional “Title 3” Products: Highly illegal for public acquisition, these are more severe than narcotics in legal terms.
+6. Level 6 – Professional “Title 3” Products: These are highly illegal for public acquisition, and their use is more severe than narcotics in legal terms.
+Dealing with such threats requires professional expertise and immediate action.

-- Levels 7 to 9: These include products used by intelligence communities and national security agencies, featuring advanced technology beyond the reach of general public and even most corporations.
+7. Levels 7 to 9: These include products used by intelligence communities and national security agencies, featuring advanced technology beyond the reach of the general public and even most corporations.

 Cyber Surveillance: Network Attacks, Malware, and Hacking Tactics